Lorazepam

 Lorazepam, sold under the brand name Ativan among others, is a benzodiazepine medication.
-It is used to treat anxiety disorders, trouble sleeping, severe agitation, active seizures including status epilepticus, alcohol withdrawal, and chemotherapy-induced nausea and vomiting.
-It is also used during surgery to interfere with memory formation and to sedate those who are being mechanically ventilated.
-It is also used, along with other treatments, for acute coronary syndrome due to cocaine use.
-It can be given by mouth or as an injection into a muscle or vein.
-When given by injection onset of effects is between one and thirty minutes and effects last for up to a day.
+It is used to treat anxiety (including anxiety disorders), insomnia, severe agitation, active seizures including status epilepticus, alcohol withdrawal, and chemotherapy-induced nausea and vomiting.
+It is also used during surgery to interfere with memory formation, to sedate those who are being mechanically ventilated, and, along with other treatments, for acute coronary syndrome due to cocaine use.
+It can be given orally (by mouth), transdermally (on the skin via a topical gel or patch), intravenously (injection into a vein), or intramuscularly (injection into a muscle).
+When given by injection, onset of effects is between one and thirty minutes and effects last for up to a day.

-Common side effects include weakness, sleepiness, low blood pressure, and a decreased effort to breathe.
-When given intravenously, the person should be closely monitored.
+Common side effects include weakness, sleepiness, dizziness, decreased alertness, decreased memory formation, low blood pressure, and a decreased effort to breathe.
+When given intravenously, the person is typically closely monitored.
 Among those who are depressed, there may be an increased risk of suicide.
-With long-term use, larger doses may be required for the same effect.
+With long-term use, tolerance may develop, with larger doses required for the same effect.
 Physical dependence and psychological dependence may also occur.
 If stopped suddenly after long-term use, benzodiazepine withdrawal syndrome may occur.
 Older people more often develop adverse effects.
 In this age group, lorazepam is associated with falls and hip fractures.
-Due to these concerns, lorazepam use is generally only recommended for up to two to four weeks.
+Due to these concerns, lorazepam use is generally recommended for up to four weeks.